Get help through Hackney Here to Help

 All our grants are discretionary.
 This means we assess your application to see if you qualify for help.
 Demand is high, and we can only use these grants as a last resort.
 Consider other options like money management, increasing work hours, or finding alternative accommodation.

-Things Money Hub can’t help with
+Things Hackney Here to Help can’t help with

-Before applying to Money Hub
+Before applying to Hackney Here to Help

-• only Hackney residents can apply – you must live in the London Borough of Hackney
+• only Hackney residents can apply – you must live in the London Borough of Hackney or in accommodation provided by Hackney Council

 • provide accurate information – make sure to give your full name, address, phone number, and National Insurance number